wogsland/GiftBox/js/readme.md

 ## A matter of style
 ### Javascript
-[TODO: PUT ESLINT INTO PROJECT, TALK ABOUT ESLINT HERE.]
+// TODO: PUT ESLINT INTO PROJECT, TALK ABOUT ESLINT HERE.
-[ALSO TALK ABOUT OO AND STYLE IN JS.]
+// ALSO TALK ABOUT OO AND STYLE IN JS.

 ### CSS
-New css (and refactored legacy css) should follow BEM syntax (Block - Element - Modifier).
+New css (and refactored legacy css) should follow [BEM syntax](https://css-tricks.com/bem-101/) (Block - Element - Modifier).

 This is a neat way to organize your classes so that your styles are portable, you have shallow specificity, and styles are easy to read and apply.